CalvinNeo/CFortranTranslator/README.md

 1. you can rename keyword parameter in `interface` block
 2. you can use anonymous grammar structures
 3. variable definitions and interfaces is not forced before any other statements
+    1. you can initialize array immediately like `integer,dimension(3)::A = (/1, 2, 3/)`, in gfortran you must assign initial value after all variables/arrays are defined

 ### types
 #### type mapping